Some may regard that if a food stall/restaurant delivers tasty food, he/she may feel indifferent on the hygiene practice of a stall/restaurant.

 Whilst many may deem that the grounded peanut is the deuteragonist of a great Rojak, we can only agree to a certain extent.

-What makes a great Rojak paste ticks, a crucial ingredient would be torch ginger flower.
+What makes a great Rojak sauce ticks, a crucial ingredient would be torch ginger flower.

-Torch ginger flower has a unique natural flavor that will bring out the Rojak paste to be more flavorful.
+Torch ginger flower has a unique natural flavor that will bring out the Rojak sauce to be more flavorful.

-From our point of view, the torch ginger flower that we put in is the optimal amount that will complement well with the Rojak sauce, and the amount of ginger flower that we put in as compared with other Rojak stall is at least 3x more.
+The torch ginger flower that we put in is the optimal amount that will complement well with the Rojak sauce.

-Although the cost of ginger flower is relatively high, we remain committed to put in the optimum amount of torch ginger flower into the Rojak paste.
+Although the cost of ginger flower is relatively high, we remain committed to put in the optimum amount of torch ginger flower into the Rojak sauce.

 ROJAK LINE Mini Bulk Individual Pack is ideal for: